 Like You Would Really Do It: Will Tenma actually confront the problems of his Thou Shall Not Kill code?
 Of course not, don't be ridiculous.
 Possibly subverted by the finale, however.
 If Johan escaped to continue his rampage, it wouldn't do Tenma's idealism any good.

 Johan skips right past it in the first volume and keeps going from there.

-One could even say that this series doesn't have one.
+A key theme of the series is whether or not the horizon truly exists.
 People are redeemed (sometimes at a large cost) for crimes so heinous even death wouldn't be enough in most series.
-At the end, even Johan is forgiven by his sister, who says "Even if we were the only two people left in the whole world, I would forgive you."
+Johan refuses to seek redemption in large part because he considers himself to have crossed the horizon long ago ("Some things can never be amended.")
+At the end, however, even he is forgiven by his sister, who says "Even if we were the only two people left in the whole world, I would forgive you."

 Narm: When Lunge is being strangled he's sticking his swollen tongue out.
 It's a realistic depiction of strangulation (a combination of the tongue losing circulation and swelling and a last ditch attempt by the body to open the mouth and get more air) and it's also really silly looking.